lbryio/spec/index.md

   }
 }
 ```
 Figure: Note: the blockchain treats the `value` as an opaque byte string and does not impose any structure on it.
 Structure is applied and validated [higher in the stack](#metadata-validation).
-In this example, the value is shown for demonstration purposes.
+In this example, the value is shown for demonstration purposes only.

-#### Operations {#claim-operations}
+#### Claim Operations

 There are three claim operations: _create_, _update_, and _abandon_.